kampersanda/jekyll-gitbook/_pages/research.md

 ICDM 2020 参加報告, DBSJ Newsletter.
 2021年2月号 (Vol.13, No.7) [dbsj](https://archive.dbsj.org/dbjapan/2021/msg00032.html)

-## Research activities
+## Activities

 One of organizers of [StringBeginners](https://sites.google.com/view/stringbeginners/)

-Reviewer in some journals and conferences related to algorithms, such as JEA, SPE, ESA, SPIRE, CPM, and BigData.
+Reviewer in some journals and conferences, such as JEA, SPE, ESA, SPIRE, CPM, and BigData.

 Commentator in DEIM 2019.